Oven Not Heating Up: Causes and Fix

 Why does my oven work on broil but not bake?

-How much does it cost to fix an oven that will not heat?
+How much does it cost to fix an oven that won't heat?

 Can a power surge stop my oven from heating?